50+ Silent Auction Items You Can Get for Free for Your Next Fundraiser

 If you’d like to look into charity consignment items for your next auction, be sure to check out our partners page to see which consignment companies will fit your needs the best.

+We hope you enjoyed these auction item ideas!
 At the end of the day, what makes an auction item popular isn’t its dollar value.
 It’s how special each item makes the winning bidder feel.
 By taking stock of your supporters’ interests, you’ll be able to determine what special experiences, opportunities, or services they really want.
 And as this list shows, a lot of what people want doesn’t have to cost you a dime.

 Of course, there’s more that goes into hosting a successful charity auction than simply collecting great auction items.
 You also want an online platform that makes listing and promoting your items easy for your hardworking staff.
+Whether you are hosting an in-person or online auction, this is essential!

 Learn more about how all of this works by signing up for a free online demo of PayBee’s platform.
 You’ll be able to participate in a mock live auction (complete with virtual money!) and ask all of your live and silent auction questions to our team of experts.
-Come discover how easy hosting a successful auction can be at your next in-person, virtual, or hybrid event!
+Come discover how easy hosting a successful auction can be at your next in-person, online, or hybrid event!